pydantic/pydantic/docs/index.rst

 **dual use**
     pydantic's :ref:`BaseSettings <settings>` class allows it to be used in both a "validate this request data" context and "load my system settings" context.
-The main difference being that system settings can can have defaults changed by environment variables and more complex objects like DSNs and python objects often required.
+The main difference being that system settings can have defaults changed by environment variables and more complex objects like DSNs and python objects are often required.

 **fast**
     In :ref:`benchmarks <benchmarks_tag>` pydantic is faster than all other tested libraries.

 **validate complex structures**
-    use of recursive pydantic models and ``typing``'s ``List`` and ``Dict`` etc. allow complex data schemas to be clearly and easily defined.
+    use of recursive pydantic models, ``typing``'s ``List`` and ``Dict`` etc. and validators allow complex data schemas to be clearly and easily defined can then checked.

 **extendible**
-    pydantic allows custom data types to be defined or you can extend validation with the `clean_*` methods on a model.
+    pydantic allows custom data types to be defined or you can extend validation with methods on a model decorated with the ``validator`` decorator.

 Install